hashicorp/vault/website/source/docs/config/index.html.md

   "tcp" is currently the only option available.
 A full reference for the inner syntax is below.

+* `disable_mlock` (optional) - A boolean.
+If true, this will disable the server from executing the `mlock` syscall to prevent memory from being swapped to disk.
+This is not recommended.

 * `statsite_addr` (optional) - An address to a [Statsite](https://github.com/armon/statsite)
   instances for metrics.
 This is highly recommended for production usage.